RfidResearchGroup/proxmark3/doc/ext_flash_notes.md

 [+] RSA Verification ok
 ```

-For a backup of the signature: `mem dump p f flash_signature_dump o 262015 l 128`
+To make a backup of the signature to file:
+`mem dump p f flash_signature_dump o 262015 l 128`